Photo: Unknown (prototype asset) / project prototype

 Price: SGD 1,000–6,000/night (~€691–4,144) | Location: Sentosa

-The Aman group’s Singapore property provides the most intimate luxury experience on Sentosa — the extraordinary rooms, the extraordinary spa, and the Aman service philosophy (the complete personalization, the no-request-too-small approach) in a Singapore setting.
+The Aman group’s Singapore property provides the most intimate luxury experience on Sentosa — well-appointed rooms, a serene spa, and the Aman service philosophy (complete personalization, a no-request-too-small approach) in a Singapore setting.

 The Historic District and Shophouses